List

 Resource-oriented design (AEP-121) honors this pattern through the List

 method.
-These RPCs accept the parent collection (and potentially some other
+These RPCs accept a parent collection (if one exists), and return a

 Guidance